estevezb/DedupeAccounts/README.md

 1.)
 Install Python 3.8.10  for dedupe app - have not tested other versions, most recent versions will likely not work.
 To install specific python version 3.8.10. see here: https://www.python.org/downloads/release/python-3810/

 2.)
 Download and install dedupe app dependencies(click on the the requirements.txt file name, download and install globally to any scripts folder or install in a specific venv used only for this project)
+- example for installing requirements open the integrated terminal in Visual studio code (or your IDE) OR command prompt terminal then do the following :
+- a.)
+Navigate to the path where the requirements.txt is downloaded:   cd path_to_your_project
+- b.)
+Install requirements:                                            pip install -r requirements.txt

 3.)
 If using Visual Studio code (highly recommend), install IDE . https://code.visualstudio.com/download